Wednesday, March 16, 2011

 Here is Chelcie with his fine set of spoon oars.
 Please note the attractive protective leathers.
-If you'd like to read a tutorial about sewing chafe protective leathers, check with Needle and Palm.

 I was given some spruce off-cuts last week that will be perfect for a set of these oars, which will compliment the fixed seat rowing scull (above) that came out of my shop this winter.

 The target weight for this set is 2 1/2 pounds, which John says coaches recommend for racing sculls, even lighter for smaller rowers.
 The spoon design has proven to be the most efficient and allows the blade of the oar to be made smaller and lighter than a comparable flat blade.

 I've never owned a pair of spoon oars, but will very soon - as soon as I get out in the shop and get to work!
 John claims that it should take 6-8 hours to build this set.

 The excellent Ash Breeze quarterly is another great reason to join the Traditional Small Craft Association.

 Thanks to my friends Martin and Chelcie for bringing these plans to my attention.

 I've spent much more time and materials to make graceful oars.

 These stand close comparison with the best of them.
 At a fraction of the cost.

 Post Script: Chelcie has published an article about building these oars and provides PDF files of the plans on the Puget Sound TSCA site.